rmsk2/rustpwman/README.md

 - At the moment I do not attempt to overwrite memory that holds sensitive information when `rustpwman` is closed.
 This may be a problem when `rustpwman` is used in an environment where an attacker can gain access to memory previously used by `rustpwman`, i.e. when sharing a machine with an attacker.
 - When the list of entries changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView` on the left.
 I was not successfull in forcing cursive to scroll to the newly selected entry.
 This is most probably my fault and meanwhile an appropriate warning dialog is displayed.
 - I am fairly new to Rust.
 I guess it shows in the code.
-- On MacOS using the mouse scroll wheel does not work at the moment.
-This does not happen on Linux or Windows.
+- On macOS I am unable to use `ncurses` as the console backend because the version `cursive` expects seems to be incompatible with the one provided by the latest macOS.
+The default `crossterm` backend has problems with rendering colours and in the alternative `pancurses` backend the mouse scroll wheel does not work.
+So I decided that correct rendering of the UI is more important than the scroll wheel.
 - On Windows a spurious Escape sequence `ESC[?1002l` is printed to stdout when the TUI application stops.
 This does not happen on Linux or MacOS.
 By piping the output of `rustpwman` to `winfilter.exe` you can remove this unwanted data from the output.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow